 - The bottom line is - KEEP IT SIMPLE 😊

-With that, here are our top picks of 10 incredible and Muslim-friendly destinations to treat your parents!
+With that, here are our top picks for incredible Muslim-friendly destinations to treat your parents!

 1. Jeju, South Korea